NFL draft dominated early by QBs, including top pick Young

 Bryce Young, C.J.
-Stroud and Anthony Richardson were among the top four picks Thursday night, an expected result in a league where teams know finding a franchise QB is the quickest path to success.
+Stroud and Anthony Richardson were among the top four picks Thursday night, an expected result in a rich draft class that's been anticipated since last year.

-The Carolina Panthers selected Young, the slender and dynamic Alabama quarterback, with the No. 1 pick, seven weeks after making a blockbuster trade with Chicago to move up to get their choice.
+Young, the slender and dynamic Alabama quarterback, went No. 1 to the Carolina Panthers, seven weeks after the team made a blockbuster trade with Chicago to move up to get their choice.

-The Panthers chose the 2021 Heisman Trophy winner over Ohio State's Stroud, Florida's Richardson and Kentucky's Will Levis.
-New coach Frank Reich said earlier in the week that the organization reached a consensus Monday after several weeks of deliberation.
+The biggest question surrounding the 2021 Heisman Trophy winner is size.
+He measured at 5-foot-10 1/8 and weighed 204 pounds at the combine.
+Though he dominated the SEC, some scouts and coaches fear Young may not be able to physically withstand all the hits in the NFL.

+“Those that doubt me are entitled to their opinion,” Young said.
+“I think that is the beauty of sports.
+We all come together and have arguments on who you think is good or not.
+I choose to focus on what I can control.”

-Stroud didn't have to wait long.
-He went No. 2 to the Houston Texans, who then made a blockbuster deal with Arizona to acquire the No. 3 pick and selected Alabama edge rusher Will Anderson Jr.
+Stroud didn't have to wait long despite speculation he may drop out of the top 10 after scoring poorly in the S2 Cognition test.
+He told the AP earlier in the day he didn't know where he would end up going but Houston snagged him at No. 2.
+The Texans then made a blockbuster deal with Arizona to acquire the No. 3 pick and selected Alabama edge rusher Will Anderson Jr.

+"I can’t wait to play with Will,” Stroud said.
+“I hope he doesn’t hit me too hard in practice.”

-Richardson then went at No. 4 to the Indianapolis Colts, who will begin a sixth straight season with a different starting QB.
+Richardson was selected at No. 4 by the Indianapolis Colts, who will begin a sixth straight season with a different starting QB.

+Richardson might have the most upside of the group but he has the least experience.
+Colts owner Jim Irsay is fond of Philadelphia Eagles QB Jalen Hurts and Richardson has similar playmaking ability.

+“I know what he did with Hurts but I am excited to get to work with him,” Richardson said.
+“He has told me we are going to do great things so I am looking forward to it.”

-Heading into the draft, there was no consensus beyond the No. 1 pick.
+Heading into the draft, there was no certainty beyond the No. 1 pick and even that wasn't a lock.
+Some thought Kentucky’s Will Levis would be the second QB taken and he slipped out of the top 20.

+New Panthers coach Frank Reich said earlier in the week that the organization only reached a consensus Monday after several weeks of deliberation.

+“I learned so much in my short time there,” Young said of his visit with the Panthers.
+“It is an amazing staff.
+You can tell there is an energy, focus, drive and will to win."

 A dual-threat playmaker with a strong arm and an elite combination of instincts and intelligence, Young also possesses the intangibles and characteristics coaches desire, including leadership ability and a strong work ethic.